soyoahn/soyoahn.github.io/index.md

 **Sometimes a Technical Writer++**

-I've had brief, lucky stints as a business analyst, game content producer, and technical producer.
+I've had brief stints as a business analyst, game content producer, and technical producer.
 These opportunities spontaneously appeared out of my regular technical writing job.

 _Why'd that happen?_ Mostly luck and great managers.
 Also, **I care (a lot, about everything) and I'm curious**.
 I love anticipating needs and solving problems (trite but true).
 When I think I understand something, I consider the words from yet another use case/user role/tangential workflow until I have a clear enough picture of the system.
 I'm pretty sure that that type of internal motivation is what landed me all the cool opportunities in my life.